amock/rmagine_viewer/README.md

 ## Rmagine and FetchContent_Declare

-This repository also shows a very easy way to integrate rmagine into your projects utilizing CMake's FetchContent funcionality.
+This repository also shows a very easy way to integrate rmagine into your projects utilizing CMake's FetchContent functionality.
 Read the [CMakeLists.txt](./CMakeLists.txt) for more information.

 ## Acknowledgements